Tim Swales: Career

+Swales born in Yarm, made his speedway debut in second half reserve matches for Middlesbrough Teessiders in 1968, and began his British leagues career riding for Middlesbrough during the 1969 British League Division Two season.

-Tim Swales, through his career, rode mostly for Teessiders/Tigers and Newcastle Diamonds with loans to other teams, turning in good scores in the middle ranks.
-Middlesbrough had been known as "Teessiders" (1969-1972) and "Tigers" (1973), becoming "Bears" in 1974, returning to an earlier nickname.
+Throughout his career, he rode mostly for the Teesside/Middlesbrough Teessiders/Tigers and Newcastle Diamonds with loans to other teams, turning in good scores in the middle ranks.
+Middlesbrough had been known as "Teessiders" (1968-1972) and "Tigers" (1973), becoming "Bears" in 1989, returning to an earlier nickname.

 He appeared on the cover of the Speedway Star (w/e 9 September 1972) with brother Tony.

-He became a promoter at Redcar Bears, a role he was followed in by nephew, Jamie Swales.
+Swales became a promoter at Redcar Bears, a role he was followed in by nephew, Jamie Swales.
 The Swales family was widely involved in speedway, Jack Swales (1963-1965 at Middlesbrough), Tony Swales (1970-1974 at Teesside), and Andrew, Stuart and Matthew.

 Tim Swales also had a spell as chair of the British Promoters' Speedway Association (BSPA) and served on the FIM.